What is a Fishing Line?

 strain and others by the diameter of the line.

-Here is a table of the most commonly used line by diameter and
+This table is a general guide of the most commonly used line by diameter and

 approximate breaking strain.